 Cycling has a reputation of being a specialised sport and needing a lot of expensive gear.
-Many runners see cyclists as a different breed to them (and vice versa!) and cycling not as demanding – cycling is perceived as less effort than running to runners.
-However there are a lot of benefits of mixing in some cycling with your running programme/diary.
+Many runners see cyclists as a different breed to them (and vice versa!) and that cycling is not as demanding – cycling is perceived as less effort than running to runners.
+However there are a lot of benefits of mixing in some cycling with your running programme.

-Running has a high impact on the body and, over time, can start creating niggles if running more than 3 or 4 times a week and not strengthening the body in some other way.
+Running has a high impact on the body and, over time, can start creating niggles.
+This is particularly the case if you are running more than 3 or 4 times a week and not strengthening the body in some other way.
 Cycling is low impact but is a moderate intensity aerobic work out, strengthening your heart without putting your muscles under the strain of 2.5 times your body weight when pounding the ground like running does.
 It can replace a recovery run, thus reducing ‘junk’ miles and the aforementioned impact.
-Spinning classes at a gym can actually increase your aerobic fitness and increase muscle strength, replacing a running speed session.
+Spinning classes at a gym can actually increase your aerobic fitness and muscle strength and can replace a running speed session.

 Exercise during injury

 Cycling helps to build up muscle more than running.
-Short, intense sprints or hill work really strengthens the glutes, hamstrings and quads whereas running just uses them.
+Short, intense sprints or hill work really strengthens the glutes, hamstrings and quads.
 However, if you want to become a stronger runner or cyclist then ideally you need to use the gym or have a strength and conditioning programme you can do at home.